calleluks/pick.vim/README.md

 Functions for using [pick] from within Vim.

-***Please note:*** pick requires a fully functional terminal to run and can therefore not be run from within gvim or MacVim.
+***Please note:*** pick requires a fully functional terminal to run therefore cannot be run from within gvim or MacVim.

 [pick]: https://github.com/thoughtbot/pick/